Clemson football assistant coaches Jeff Scott, Tony Elliott to make $1 million in 2019

 "If we're not at the top (of the market), we're very near the top.
 I think that there are other universities and schools who are doing their compensation kind of at the same time we are, so I think that given the results on the field, that's the neighborhood of where we should be," said Clemson athletic director Dan Radakovich.

-"It was very important to Dabo as he went through and pulled all of this together understanding the good work that they've done.
+"It was very important to Dabo as he went through and pulled all of this together understanding the good work that they (assistant coaches) have done.
 The fact that we have done a great job over the last few years of retaining the staff that's been here, there's been very little turnover.
 And I think that certainly helps with the culture and environment inside the program, and has helped create the outstanding results that we've had."

 In addition to the coordinators, Clemson assistants also receiving raises were quarterbacks coach Brandon Streeter, defensive tackles coach Todd Bates, defensive ends coach Lemanski Hall, offensive line coach Robbie Caldwell, safeties coach Mickey Conn, tight ends coach Danny Pearman and defensive backs coach Mike Reed.
 Several members of the support staff were compensated, including strength and conditioning coach Joey Batson, whose salary goes from $500,000 to $600,000.